Panagiotis04/ToDoish/README.md

 # ToDoish

-I have developed a simple to-do application in Javascript using React Native API.
+I have developed a simple to-do application in Javascript using React Native API, were users can keep track of there tasks based on Eisenhower's Urgent/Important Principle.

 ### Features:

 - Add tasks
+  * When adding a task an algorithm will automatically choose the most suited icon for the task title.
 - Remove tasks

 Since I have used some icons for this app I would like to attribute their creators for their effort to make them.
 Therefore here are the links for all the icons: